IntelRealSense/librealsense/examples/record-playback/readme.md

  ```

 Now we need to create an `rs2::pipeline` which is a top level API for using RealSense depth cameras.
-`rs2::pipeline` automatically chooses a camera from all connected cameras which matches the given configuration, so we can simply call `pipeline::start(cfg)` and the camera is configured and streaming.
+`rs2::pipeline` automatically chooses a camera from all connected cameras which matches the given configuration,
+so we can simply call `pipeline::start(cfg)` and the camera is configured and streaming.

-In order to allow different types of devices (recorder, playback) to use the pipeline, we define a shared pointer to `rs2::pipeline`.
+In order to allow using different types of devices (`rs2::recorder`, `rs2::playback`) and read\write to the same file, we define a shared
+pointer to `rs2::pipeline`.
+This way we'll be able to release previous resources when switching to a different device.

 For now, we configure the pointed pipeline with the default configuration and start streaming the default stream.
 We'll use this stream
 whenever there is no recorder or playback running, for continuous display of images from the camera.